Fran6o/tee-simplewebserver/README.md

 ### ⚠️ EXPERIMENTAL!!

-This iApp runs a web server with Nodejs and Express and it exposes the service local port over the internet using ngrok (https://ngrok.com)
+This iApp (iExec Application) runs a web server built with Nodejs and Express in a TEE .
+The service local port is exposed over the internet using ngrok (https://ngrok.com)

 This simple-webserver serves a REST API with 1 endpoint  `/hello?name=<your name>` and returns a hello message that looks like this: